John-Patrick-Narvasa/John-Patrick-Narvasa/README.md

 - *Programming Languages I know rn*
   - Java
   - Python
-  - Javascript
+  - Javascript (and basically the big 3 of webdev tools)

-- *Programming Languages*

 - *Tools I know how to use*
   - Eclipse
   - VScode
-  - Postman
-  - MongoDB

 ## Contacts
 - I don't :>, I live in cave